Chemical Composition of Water Lily (Nymphaea lotus) Bulbs Citation

 2. It is shown that the bulb contains a very good amount of

-and serves as a visual pigment of the vertebrate eye [7-8].
+Vitamin A (51.3 ± 0.020mg/100g).
+Vitamin A protects the lining of respiratory digestion urinary tracts against infection and serves as a visual pigment of the vertebrate eye [7-8].

 4.3.
 Mineral Composition